-Google Docs is free for personal use to anyone with a Gmail account, but a subscription for businesses.
+Google Docs is free for personal use for anyone with a Gmail account, but a subscription for businesses.
 We also covered Google Docs for the iPad.
 For this review, we are using Google Docs in the Google Chrome web browser.

 Your landing page shows Template gallery and Recent documents.
 Starting from the top left corner, you have the three-bar icon for switching between different Google apps: